Trinity Episcopal Church

 – A celebration of communion, or Holy Eucharist

 – An affirmation of faith

 Services usually last about an hour long, or maybe a little, but not too much longer.
 We usually gather for refreshments and sometimes a faith community forum/learning opportunity.

 The worship leaflet is the basic guide to the service.
 Most of what you need is found here.
 Sometimes, we’ll refer to the red Book of Common Prayer in your pew.
 Most hymns are in the blue 1982 Hymnal or words and music printed in the leaflet.

 Episcopal worship is participatory.
 We generally stand to sing, sit during readings and the sermon, and stand or kneel during prayer.
 Practices vary, even among individual Episcopalians in our own faith community.
 Some, but by no means all of us, kneel or cross ourselves at various points in the service.
 These actions are personal aids to worship and are purely optional.
 Please, do what you find comfortable.
 As the Anglican saying goes, “All may, some should, none must.”

 You are welcome to take communion

-You may take the bread and wine, the bread only, or choose not to leave your seat at all.
+You may take the bread (during this COVID time, we are not offering the wine), come forward for a blessing, or choose not to leave your seat at all.
 The communion table is God’s table, and God’s generosity is great.
-As our service says, “This table is hosted by our Lord Jesus Christ who welcomes all, no matter your race, class, gender, orientation, belief, or no belief at all.
+As our service says, “This table is hosted by our Lord Jesus Christ who welcomes all, no matter your race, class, gender, orientation, belief, or no belief at all.”

 God's children come in all ages

+Godly Play is available three Sundays with a children’s sermon on the 4th Sunday.
 Children may come forward with their parents for communion or a blessing.
-There is also a play table next to the seating area adjacent to the baptismal font for children to play quietly so they may be present and participate in worship as they are able.
-A nursery is also available.
+There is a play table next to the seating area adjacent to the baptismal font for children to play quietly so they may be present and participate in worship as they are able.